-Tom watched in sullen silence, but after a few minutes, he could barely keep still.
-As the events at the Zoo further unfolded, he finally spoke, launching into a running commentary about what was going on, and voicing his shock and revulsion at the way Harry was treated.
+Tom watched in sullen silence, but after a few minutes, as the events at the Zoo further unfolded, he couldn't help but voice his shock and revulsion at the way Harry was treated.

 When it got to the part in the reptile house where Harry began talking to the boa constrictor, Tom smiled.

 "You didn't think it was odd that you were communicating with a snake?" he asked, but there was no malice in his tone.